 A good ale should be included in a Ploughman’s Lunch.

-I added a gluten-free dark favorite of mine, Greene’s Dubbel Dark Ale (it’s actually Belgium but we gluten-free have to take our beer where we can find it; you can try to locate their beer here).
+I added a gluten-free dark favorite of mine, Greene’s Dubbel Dark Ale (it’s actually Belgium but we gluten-free have to take our beer where we can find it).

 Crusty Bread for the Ploughman’s Lunch